madeline-michaelis/variant-annotation/README.md

 ## Run code

-Enter the scripts directory, and create 2 metadata tables (comma-separated values) The first metadata table (`Samples_and_Ref.txt`) should contain 3 columnes: the sample name, the reference name, and the path to the staging folder containing these files.
+Enter the scripts directory, and create 2 metadata tables (comma-separated values).
+The first metadata table (`Samples_and_Ref.txt`) should contain 3 columnes: the sample name, the reference name, and the path to the staging folder containing these files.
 The 2nd metadata table (`references.txt`) should contain 2 columns: the reference name, and the path to the staging folder containing these files.